jaykhalil/Cisco-IIoT-SD-WAN-Catalogs/README.md

       <td>IR1800</td>
       <td>20.15.2+</td>
       <td>NA</td>
-      <td>Single router SD-WAN configurations with wired and single LTE as last resort supporting single service VPN for for horizontal IR1800 deployments.</td>
+      <td>Single router SD-WAN configuration with wired and single LTE as last resort supporting single service VPN for for horizontal IR1800 deployments.
+CVP2N provides DIA for connected clients and intended for use when a HUB is not present, a topology should be deployed to deny allow routes to avoid edge2edge tunnels when used</td>
     </tr>
     <tr>
       <td>3</td>